First Nations volunteering

 Volunteering Victoria acknowledges the Traditional Custodians of the Lands we volunteer on, and we pay our respects to them, their culture and their elders past and present.

-Research suggests that members of the multicultural communities have lower rates of volunteering than other segments of the community.
-But we know this is not the true picture of volunteering in these communities, which are often highly engaged and supportive communities.
+Research suggests that members of First Nations and multicultural communities have lower rates of volunteering than other segments of the community.
+But we know this is not the true picture of volunteering in these communities, which are often highly engaged in community-giving and volunteering.

-To support, promote and ensure volunteering in Victoria’s Aboriginal Communities, Volunteering Victoria will:
+To support, promote and ensure volunteering in Victoria’s First Nations Communities, Volunteering Victoria will:

 - Work with both the volunteering and the Aboriginal community to increase the level of volunteering across the broader community